ioccc-src/winner/faq.md

 for more details on these files.

 The `chkentry(1)` tool accepts more than one command line form.
-If you pass a single argument, it is expected to be a directory that has both `.auth.json` and `.info.json` in it.
-You can also specify a `.auth.json` and/or `.info.json` file.
+You may specify a `.auth.json` and/or
+`.info.json` file.
 An argument of "`.`" will skip that file.
 For instance:

 ``` <!---sh-->
-    # test entry directory test_work:
-    chkentry test_work

     # run checks on .info.json:
-    chkentry .info.json .
+    chkentry . .info.json

     # run checks on .auth.json:
-    chkentry . .auth.json
+    chkentry .auth.json .

-    # run checks on .info.json and .auth.json:
+    # run checks on .auth.json and .info.json:
-    chkentry .info.json .auth.json
+    chkentry .auth.json .info.json
 ```

 If there is a [JSON](https://www.json.org/json-en.html) issue detected by the